-In connection with the acquisition of Repstor in June 2021, we were obligated to make certain earn-out payments upon the achievement of certain performance measures.
-During the three months ended September 30, 2022, we paid \$9.3 million in full consideration for the remaining contingent consideration.
+In connection with the acquisition of Repstor in June 2021, we were obligated to make certain earn-out payments upon the achievement of certain performance measures as well as a cash holdback payment.
+During the nine months ended March 31, 2023, we paid \$9.3 million in full consideration for the remaining contingent consideration and \$1.8 million for the cash holdback related to the acquisition of Repstor.